 - 1/3 cup finely chopped cilantro

-- 1 tablespoon cannabis infused corn vegetable or olive oil *
+- 1 tablespoon cannabis infused olive oil vegetable or olive oil *

 - 1 tablespoon corn vegetable or olive oil